Criminal Background Checks

-- Applicant Notice and Authorization Form – Once the department identifies the finalist for a faculty or staff position, the department must notify the Office of Human Resources.This must be done before a job offer is made.
+- Applicant Notice and Authorization Form – Once the department identifies the finalist for a faculty or staff position, the department must notify the Office of Human Resources.This must be done before a job offer is made, unless an expedited offer is made consistent with Section I.c, below, in which case the department must notify the Office of Human Resources as soon as possible.
 Human Resources will notify the candidate and request the appropriate authorization form be signed If the individual declines to sign the authorization form, he or she will no longer be considered a candidate for the vacancy.
 The Office of Human Resources and the Office of General Counsel will annually revise all forms used in this process to assure compliance with all pertinent governmental regulations and the Office of Human Resources shall be the custodian of all forms used in this process.

 - Offering a Position – Criminal background checks must be complete prior to making an offer of employment.
 In cases where an expedited employment offer is deemed necessary to prevent losing a highly qualified candidate, offers for exempt positions may be made contingent on a successful background check.
-In rare cases, this provision can be used for some non-exempt positions.
-In these instances an exception to the process would need to be approved by the Director of Human Resources and the General Counsel.
 This contingent employment offer would need to be made in writing to the final candidate, preferably by email.
 In most cases, only the finalist being offered the position will be checked.
 However, there may be circumstances where more than one applicant is checked (e.g., President, Vice-President, Provost, Chief Financial Officer, Chancellor search).
 See Section IV, conducting criminal background checks, for a description of the process, including notification of the President, Provost, Vice-President, Chief Financial Officer or Chancellor in the case of a positive criminal history.

 II.
 Sensitive positions

-All new hires, promotions or transfers (including student hourly, part time, and per course faculty) to sensitive positions as defined below shall be subject to a criminal background check.
+All new hires, promotions or transfers (including student hourly and part-time) to sensitive positions as defined below shall be subject to a criminal background check.
 Sensitive positions shall include the following individuals who:

 - Have Fiduciary Responsibilities including ability to move funds between accounts, use university funds routinely to purchase items/services, handles more than nominal amounts of cash ($5,000+), works with grant funding that can be transferred between accounts, and/or is responsible for auditing fiduciary activities.